Averse Sefira: Biography

 Antaeus and Watain.
-The band quickly gained a reputation for putting on a fierce live show and gained followings in Europe and South America, particularly in Brazil.
+The band gained a reputation for their live shows and gained a following in Europe and South America.

-Four years after Battle's Clarion, in 2005, the band returned to the studio to record their third full-length album, Tetragrammatical Astygmata.
-For the first time, the band had a powerful production, provided by Necromorbus Studio.
-This album saw the band continuing both in the more sonorous direction employed on Homecomings March and the chaotic direction first seen on Battle's Clarion.
-A newly found sense of harmonics, similar to Immortal's Pure Holocaust, aided in the creation of the band's sound as well as connecting it to the contemplative moments.
-Interludes on this album were more limited than on any prior work, occasionally making a brief appearance to connect two songs.
+Four years after Battle's Clarion, the band recorded their third album, Tetragrammatical Astygmata.
+Necromorbus Studio provided the production.
+This album was a continuation of both Homecomings March and Battle's Clarion.
+A sense of harmonics similar to Immortal's Pure Holocaust aided in connecting the contemplative moments.
+Interludes were fewer than on previous works.

-Advent Parallax was issued on February 25 by Candlelight Records.
-And again it was produced by Tore Stjerna (Necromorbus).
+Advent Parallax was issued on February 25 by Candlelight Records, produced by Tore Stjerna (Necromorbus).

-In a blog post on May 3, 2012 Averse Sefira announced the band had come to an end.
+On May 3, 2012, Averse Sefira announced the end of the band.
 "It is over.
 The entity Averse Sefira has fractured back into its earthly parts, never to take wing again."